53-4-231. Eligibility. (1) Subject to the provisions of subsections (2) through (6), assistance may be granted under this part to:

 (c) a specified caretaker relative who fails to comply with requirements for reporting the absence of a dependent child from the specified caretaker relative's home as prescribed by the department by rule;

-(d) families in which the specified caretaker relative fails or refuses to assign child and medical support rights to the department or to cooperate in establishing paternity or obtaining child or medical support as required by the department by rule;
+(d) families in which the specified caretaker relative fails or refuses to assign child support rights to the department or to cooperate in establishing paternity or obtaining child support as required by the department by rule;

 (e) families in which the specified caretaker relative or other adult household member, as specified by the department by rule, fails or refuses to:

 (i) cooperate in any required screening or assessment; or